mikegirl/itsinthewiki.github.io/smash/index.md

  - They are three-stocked by the same person in a free-for-all.
  - If both players agree, they can permaban individial skins for a character instead of a character.

+A permaban only counts for three stock matches (permabanned characters can be used in two stock matches, for instance).

 List of current permabans [link](permabans.md)

 ## Rules: